clojure-grimoire/grimoire/resources/1.6.0/clojure.core/if-some/docstring.md

-bindings => binding-form testIf test is not nil, evaluates then with binding-form bound to thevalue of test, if not, yields else
+bindings => binding-form test

+   If test is not nil, evaluates then with binding-form bound to the value of test, if not, yields else